datasets/primary-tumor/README.md

 This is a dataset about primary tumors in people.
+Locations of primary tumors are locations in body where the tumor first appeared and from there started to metastasize to other parts of the body.

 ## Data